marius-test/java_selenium_automation/README.md

 This project demonstrates Selenium browser automation using Java.
 It was created by following the tutorial *IntelliJ for Test Automation Engineers* from [Test Automation University](https://testautomationu.applitools.com/intellij).

-> **Disclaimer:** This project is based on a tutorial.
-I followed the instructions and made some edits.

 ### Tech Stack

 - Java 11+ - Core language